 Marketing through email has stood the test of time and the constant evolution of digital marketing to prove itself invaluable.
 Email marketing leads are more important today than ever.
 Email allows you to reach out and make a personal connection to your audience, creating the opportunity for more conversions.
-Building and nurturing relationships between potential customers and your brand through lead generation is essential to the success of your business.
+Building and nurturing relationships between potential customers and your brand through B2B lead outreach is essential to the success of your business.

 Wondering just how relevant marketing through email is?
 According to Statista, email spend for email advertising in the U.S. alone is expected to increase from $270 million in 2015 to $350 million by 2019.
 With the number of U.S. internet users who send at least one email per month expected to rise to 251.8 million people by 2019, the numbers speak for themselves.
 Your business can’t afford the opportunity cost of not pursuing email marketing leads.

 It’s been shown that people who buy products marketed via email spend an average of 138% more than those who received no email offers.
 With people on the go, a whopping 56% of email is now opened on a mobile device.
 Given there are an estimated 281 billion business and consumer emails sent and received every day, that number is staggering.
 It also means your email lead generation efforts need to stand out.
 They can’t just be cookie-cutter blasts that inevitably end up in the trash folder (or worse, never make it past the spam folder).

 Simply put, your competition is using email lead generation.
 Why aren’t you?
 If you are, let’s show you how to generate even more email marketing leads.

 First, we’ve been throwing around the term email marketing leads a lot, but what is that?
 A lead is a potential customer who has expressed interest in your product or service by taking an action.
 This sounds very clinical so let’s put it in more plain terms.
 A lead is someone who has already interacted with your brand purposefully and is, therefore, more likely to convert.